 In the acquisitions we have completed to date, some of the founders and key managers of the acquired firms continue to manage the acquired businesses.
 They are responsible for ordinary course operational decisions, including personnel and office location, subject to our oversight.
 They also maintain the primary relationship with customers and the local branches of insurance companies.
-Although we maintain internal controls to oversee our nationwide operations, this operating structure exposes us to the risk of losses resulting from day-to-day decisions of the managers of the acquired firms.
-Unsatisfactory performance by these managers could hinder our ability to grow and could have a material adverse effect on our business.
+Although we maintain internal controls to oversee our nationwide operations, this operating structure exposes us to the risk of losses resulting from day-to-day decisions of the managers of the acquired firms or from their departure.
+Unsatisfactory performance by or loss of services of these founders and managers could hinder our ability to grow and could have a material adverse effect on our business.